manjaryp/GANvsGraphicsvsReal/Dataset/README.md

 **2. Generalizability** </br>
 Three datasets with 160 images in each class of the datasets.
 In the first dataset, images for class GAN is collected from the generated images of PG<sup>2</sup> GAN [6] and for Graphics and Real are collected from PRCG and PIM-Google sets of Columbia dataset [7], respectively.
 Class Real of first dataset is replaced with PIM-Personal set of Columbia dataset to from the second dataset.
 In the third dataset, images for class GAN is collected from the generated images of Cycle GAN [8], Graphics from Level-Design Reference Database [9] and Real from RAISE [10].
 The details of the dataset can be found in `Section IV.C.3` of the paper.
 The entire images used for generalizabilty tests in our study can be found at: :briefcase: [Download](https://docs.google.com/forms/d/e/1FAIpQLSezKQj_7jVWslUPZkrZmsFfG5r4HJdcfcUyVjCcDpdg4fV2gw/viewform)

+**3. Psychophysics Experiments** </br>
+330 images selected from test data of our study.
+The details of the dataset can be found in `Section IV.C.5` of the paper.
+The entire images used for psychophysics experiments in our study can be found at: :briefcase: [Download](https://www.google.com)**3.
+Psychophysics Experiments** </br>
+330 images selected from test data of our study.
+The details of the dataset can be found in `Section IV.C.5` of the paper.
+The entire images used for psychophysics experiments in our study can be found at: :briefcase: [Download](https://www.google.com)

 ## References
 [1] Karras, Tero, Timo Aila, Samuli Laine, and Jaakko Lehtinen.
 "Progressive growing of gans for improved quality, stability, and variation." arXiv preprint arXiv:1710.10196 (2017). </br>